College of Arts, Social Sciences, and Humanities/School of Visual and Performing Arts

 All students at UWL take courses in the humanities and social sciences even though they may not major in one of these programs.
 Many of the skills courses and liberal arts courses of the general education program are offered by departments in the humanities and social sciences.
 The skills that are built are those that enable students to proceed with effective and efficient learning.

 The humanities are taught in the Departments of English, Global Cultures & Languages, History, and Philosophy.
 The social sciences are taught in the Departments of Archaeology & Anthropology, Communication Studies, Political Science & Public Administration, Psychology, and Sociology & Criminal Justice.
-The College of Arts, Social Sciences, & Humanities also offers interdisciplinary opportunities in the Departments of Military Science (ROTC) and Race, Gender, & Sexuality Studies, as well as in child/youth care, criminal justice, digital media and design, sustainability & environmental studies, international & global studies, leadership development, legal studies, neuroscience, and social justice.
-Interdisciplinary studies combine courses from various humanities, social science, and arts disciplines.
+The College of Arts, Social Sciences, & Humanities also offers interdisciplinary opportunities in the Departments of Military Science (ROTC) and Race, Gender, & Sexuality Studies, as well as in artificial intelligence ethics, child/youth care, criminal justice, digital media and design, sustainability & environmental studies, international & global studies, leadership development, legal studies, neuroscience, and social justice.
+Interdisciplinary studies combine courses from various humanities, social science, arts, and even science disciplines.

 School of Visual and Performing Arts